 - a.
-Novel coatings and modifications (e.g., solutions leveraging nitric oxide, tethered liquid perfluorocarbon, novel anticoagulant compound, or combinations of solutions, etc.) of the inner surface of circuit tubing and components such as the gas exchanger. - b.
-Novel design of circuit components (e.g., oxygenator, tubing junction connectors, pump, cannula, etc.) that improve blood flow path control, limit blood/surface contact, and enhance gas exchange rate, as well as supportive adjunct technologies (e.g., ultrasound-based platforms) - c.
-Any approach that would combine technical innovations of several circuit components

-2. Approaches that make ECMO more compact and portable, easier to implement and operate:

-DRIVe is interested in:
+Novel coatings and modifications (e.g., solutions leveraging nitric oxide, tethered liquid perfluorocarbon, novel anticoagulant compound, or combinations of solutions) of the inner surface of circuit tubing and components such as the gas exchanger. - b.
+Novel design of circuit components (e.g., oxygenator, tubing junction connectors) that improve blood flow path control, limit blood/surface contact, and enhance gas exchange rate, as well as supportive adjunct technologies (e.g., ultrasound-based platforms) - c.
+Any approach that would combine technical innovations of several circuit components - 2.
+Approaches that make ECMO more compact and portable, easier to implement and operate: DRIVe is interested in solutions that would ideally integrate the pump, oxygenator, and heat exchanger into a single miniaturized ECMO circuit component.
+However, submissions focused on miniaturizing one of these three components alone will also be considered.

-- a.
-Solutions that would integrate two or more circuit components (e.g., pump, oxygenator, heat exchanger, etc.) into a single miniaturized ECMO circuit component.
-However, submissions focused on miniaturizing one circuit component alone will also be considered. - Novel cannulation systems, including guided placement technologies, that enable improved patient safety, gas exchange, ease of use, and reduced specialized training requirements to operate. - c.
-Blood health and coagulation status monitoring systems that can be integrated in the ECMO circuit or rely on inline sensors to provide real time or near real time results at the bedside. - d.
 Responsive proposals shall include comparative studies evaluating the performance of miniaturized components against commercialized components and as part of a complete ECMO circuit.
 Teams of applicants are welcome to propose collaboration projects and submit their abstract together.

 Proposed VV-ECMO solutions should ideally be compatible for use in combination with commercially available circuit components.
 VV-ECMO submissions shall provide evidence that the technology is ready for large animal testing and include an ovine or porcine ECMO model study using no less than 10 animals.
-Although large animal studies are preferred for both VVECMO topics, small animal studies that may be required for component miniaturization will be considered.
+Although large animal studies are preferred for both VV-ECMO topics, small animal studies that may be required for component miniaturization will be considered.